 Christine Ehrick is a historian of Latin America with an interest in gender, radio and sound.

 Her second book, Radio and the Gendered Soundscape: Women and Broadcasting in Argentina and Uruguay, 1930-1950, was published in 2015 by Cambridge University Press.
-A history of women’s voices on the radio in two of South America’s most important early radio markets, this book explores what it meant to hear female voices on the radio, and asks readers to consider gender in its aural and sonic dimensions.
-A Spanish translation of this book, which will be published in Argentina, is in progress.
+A history of women’s voices on the radio in two of South America’s most important early radio markets, this book explores what it meant to hear female voices on the radio and asks readers to consider gender in its aural and sonic dimensions.
+A Spanish translation of this book was recently published by Prometeo Libros in Argentina.